MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 >[!NOTE]
 > In some cases, a firewall might be blocking some features in Composer and you might need to explicitly allow access.

 Bot Framework Composer application window is now open.
-If you are opening Composer from this Power Virtual Agents for the first time, you need to specify the **Name** (alphanumeric, no spaces or special characters) for your Composer project.
+If you are opening Composer from this Power Virtual Agents for the first time, you need to specify the **Name** (alphanumeric, no spaces or special characters) for your **Composer project**.
 You can skip this step if you already have a bot project for this bot my selecting **Cancel** in this step.
 ![Create Bot Framework Composer](media/ComposerUI_CreateProject.png)

 Your Power Virtual Agents bot is now open in Composer and you are ready to start developing.